Stories

 Manchester City stars Erling Haaland, Phil Foden, Julián Álvarez, and Jérémy Doku gather in celebration after scoring a goal during a Premier League match

-Semenyo’s strengths fit City’s ideas.
-He presses hard, runs channels, and can operate across the front line.
-But will he start every week?
+Many have done well under Guardiola, but some have not.
+Semenyo’s strengths may fit City’s ideas, but will he start every week?
 Will he be given time to learn?
-Or will he become another expensive option used mainly from the bench, as he slowly fades?
+Or does he become another expensive option used from the bench, as he fades slowly?

 Comments (0)